mquinson/shutorial/v2/README.md

 # How to use it?

+## Installation

+Typing `make debian` from the main directory will build a debian package that you can then install with `dpkg -i shutorial_*deb`.

+## Running

 Once installed, you only need to type `shutorial run intro` in a terminal to start the first exercise.
-The terminal will enter the shutorial environment, and a web page will be opened with the assignment explanation.
+The terminal will enter the shutorial environment, and a web page will pop up with the assignment explanation.
 Just follow the instructions from there.

 ## Limitations